What is absentee voting?

 Who can vote absentee?

-Any registered voter may cast an absentee ballot instead of voting in person at the polls on Election Day.
+Any registered voter may cast an Absentee Ballot instead of voting in person at the polls on Election Day.
 You don't need to have a specific reason or be unable to vote at the polls on Election Day to receive an absentee ballot.
-In the State of Maine you can vote absentee for convenience.
+However, it is important to note that there is a time limit on when the voter can get the ballot; there is an open and closed period with specific instructions.
+For more information on this, please contact the Buxton Town Office at 207-929-6171.

 What are the steps to vote by absentee ballot?